-Results 1–10 of 31 for "Psychology Topic"X related to "Big kids" Refine Your Search Refine Your Search TopicTherapy (8)Teens (5)Emotional health (4)Children (3)Disability (3) 34 more... [+] Ethics (2)Human rights (2)Parenting (2)Personality (2)Stress (2)Testing issues (2)Violence (2)ADHD (1)Aging (1)Alzheimer's (1)Anger (1)Autism (1)Bipolar disorder (1)Bullying (1)Depression (1)Eating disorders (1)Education (1)Hate crimes (1)Health disparities (1)Intelligence (1)Kids & the media (1)Marriage & divorce (1)Obesity (1)Race (1)Safety & design (1)Schizophrenia (1)Sexuality (1)Shyness (1)Sleep (1)Socioeconomic status (1)Sport & exercise (1)Suicide (1)Women & men (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 31 Previous 1 2 3 ...
+Results 1–10 of 36 for "Psychology Topic"X related to "Big kids" Refine Your Search Refine Your Search TopicTherapy (8)Teens (5)Emotional health (4)Children (3)Disability (3) 35 more... [+] Violence (3)Education (2)Ethics (2)Human rights (2)Parenting (2)Personality (2)Socioeconomic status (2)Sport & exercise (2)Stress (2)Testing issues (2)Women & men (2)ADHD (1)Aging (1)Alzheimer's (1)Anger (1)Autism (1)Bipolar disorder (1)Bullying (1)Depression (1)Eating disorders (1)Hate crimes (1)Health disparities (1)Intelligence (1)Kids & the media (1)Learning & memory (1)Lesbian, gay, bisexual, transgender (1)Marriage & divorce (1)Obesity (1)Race (1)Safety & design (1)Schizophrenia (1)Shyness (1)Sleep (1)Suicide (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 36 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Kids & the MediaEven very young children in our society get a big daily dose of television, video games and music lyrics.
 While such media can provide education and entertainment, they can also result in aggressive attitudes and violent behavior.Psychology Topic 2.ObesityObesity is marked by excess accumulation of body fat caused by genetic factors and behavioral factors — especially eating too much and exercising too little.
 Obesity can lead to diabetes, heart disease, sleep apnea and other problems.Psychology Topic 3.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 4.ParentingParents want to ensure children’s health and safety, prepare children for life as productive adults, and transmit cultural values.
 Links to tips on communicating with your kids, and more.Psychology Topic 5.Eating DisordersEating disorders are abnormal eating habits that can threaten your health or even your life, including anorexia nervosa, bulimia nervosa and binge eating.
 Psychology Topic 6.PersonalityPersonality refers to individual differences in patterns of thinking, feeling and behaving.
 The study of personality focuses on individual differences in particular personality characteristics and how the parts of a person come together as a whole.Psychology Topic 7.ShynessShyness is the tendency to feel awkward, worried or tense during social encounters.
 Severely shy people may have physical symptoms like upset stomach; worries about how others view them; and a tendency to withdraw from social interactions.
-Psychology Topic 8.Bipolar DisorderBipolar disorder is a serious mental illness in which common emotions become intensely and often unpredictably magnified, including manic episodes — abnormally elevated or irritable moods — and possibly depression.Psychology Topic 9.Marriage and DivorceHealthy marriages are good for couples’ mental and physical health as well as for children; however, about 40 to 50 percent of married couples in the United States divorce.Psychology Topic 10.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 31 for "Psychology Topic"X related to "Big kids"
+Psychology Topic 8.Bipolar DisorderBipolar disorder is a serious mental illness in which common emotions become intensely and often unpredictably magnified, including manic episodes — abnormally elevated or irritable moods — and possibly depression.Psychology Topic 9.
+Lesbian, Gay, Bisexual, Transgender LGBT is shorthand for lesbian, gay, bisexual and transgender.
+The “LGB” in this term refers to sexual orientation.
+The “T” in LGBT stands for transgender or gender non-conforming, an umbrella term for people whose gender identity or gender expression does not conform to that typically associated with the sex to which they were assigned at birth.Psychology Topic 10.Sport and ExerciseRegular physical activity and participation in sports are good for your body, reducing the risk that you’ll develop high blood pressure, heart disease, colon cancer and diabetes.
+Sport psychologists can help you overcome problems, enhance your performance and achieve your goals.Psychology Topic Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 36 for "Psychology Topic"X related to "Big kids"